IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 ## Executing a Service

-build.gradle is set up to execute the service, using the **execute** target.
+* build.gradle is set up to execute the service, using the **execute** target.
-Clients are expected to configure this target to identify the main class and jar file for running the service wrapper.
+* Clients are expected to configure this target to identify the main class and jar file for running the service wrapper.
-Clients may also define additional execute targets if the project contains more than one service.
+* Clients may also define additional execute targets if the project contains more than one service.
+* Execution of the service will execute the Java service wrapper.
+The wrapper in turn compiles the SPL service and submit the job to a streams context as described in service.properties.

 ## Evolving a Service